Key moments from Gwyneth Paltrow’s ‘hit-and-run’ ski trial

 The bombshell trial entered its second week on Monday — and plenty of moments have already gone viral , writes Andrea Blanco

-More than seven years after Gwyneth Paltrow was involved in a crash with a man at a ski resort in Park City, Utah, she is facing trial over the injuries he allegedly sustained during the ordeal.
+Jurors found Terry Sanderson, 76, was at fault for the collision with Gwyneth Paltrow on the slopes at the luxury Deer Valley Resort near Park City, Utah, back on 26 February 2016

-Attorneys for Terry Sanderson, 76, have argued that the Hollywood star ploughed into him on the slopes of Flagstaff Mountain at the Deer Valley Resort on 26 February 2016.
-Mr Sanderson claims Ms Paltrow slammed into him in a “full body hit” leaving him with a permanent traumatic brain injury that has robbed him of “his enjoyment for life.”
+Attorneys for the retired doctor argued that the Hollywood star ploughed into him on the slopes of Flagstaff Mountain at the Deer Valley Resort on 26 February 2016.
+Mr Sanderson claimed Ms Paltrow slammed into him in a “full body hit” leaving him with a permanent traumatic brain injury that has robbed him of “his enjoyment for life.”

-Meanwhile, Ms Paltrow alleges it was Mr Sanderson who crashed into her.
+Meanwhile, Ms Paltrow alleged it was Mr Sanderson who crashed into her.

-The bombshell trial, which entered its second week on Monday (27 March), has captured the attention of millions following the case.
+The bombshell trial captured the attention of millions following the case.
 Several snippets — including the veteran actress’ odd complaint about cameras in the courtroom and reports that Mr Sanderson can no longer “enjoy wine tastings” — have gone viral and been turned into memes.

 Here are some of the key moments from the ski collision saga: